UPCOMING EVENTS. . .

 Calling All Knitters!

 Come join us as we gather for a Knitting Circle.
-We will meet upstairs following our fellowship with refreshments after service the second Sunday of each month, roughly from 12-1:30pm.
+We will meet in the Sanctuary following our fellowship with refreshments after service the second Sunday of each month, roughly from 12-1:30pm.
 We look forward to spending some time together with our knitting projects to inspire each other and knit our community closer together.

 Bible Study Invitation